artefactual/atom-docs/user-manual/access-content/search-atom.rst

-   included at the bottom of the page to keep browsing the results. **NOTE:** whether or not there is a pager included will depend on the number of results returned, and the "Results per page" setting in **Admin > Settings > Global > Results per page**.
+   included at the bottom of the page to keep browsing the results. **NOTE:** whether or not there is a pager included will depend on the number of results returned, and the "Results per page" setting in **Admin > Settings > Global > Search and Browse**.
 If it is set at the default 10 results per page, and your search has returned more than 10 results, you will see a pager at the bottom of the page like so: